How to Get Rid of Ear Mites in Cats

 What Are Ear Mites in Cats?

 As their name implies, ear mites are a small form of mite that lives in the ears of cats and other small animals, including dogs and rabbits.
-Ear mites are transmitted from other animals and breed quickly once they lay eggs, with newly hatched mites growing into adults in just three weeks' time.
+Ear mites are transmitted from other animals and breed quickly once they lay eggs, with newly hatched mites growing into adults in three weeks.

 Direct transmission from another animal is the only way your cat will contract ear mites.
-In many cases, the mite will make its way onto another part of your cats' body and migrate toward the ear canal with a goal of laying eggs.
+The mite will often go onto another part of your cat's body and migrate toward the ear canal to lay eggs.

-Mite infestations only occur when a mite is successful in moving to the ear and reproducing, resulting in a colony that starts to grow and continue reproducing in your cats' ear, causing severe discomfort.
+Mite infestations only occur when a mite successfully moves to the ear and reproduces, resulting in a colony that starts to grow and continues reproducing in your cat's ear, causing severe discomfort.

 Signs and Symptoms of Eat Mites in Cats

-The best way to identify ear mites is through the symptoms your cat exhibits.
+The best way to identify ear mites is through your cat's symptoms.
 Common symptoms of ear mites include:

 What Do Ear Mites Look Like in Cats' Ears?